bbc/childrens-games-starter-pack/docs/deliverable-review.md

 The objective is to ensure our game deliveries are in the best and most future-proof state possible.

+## Build
+Each game should include all necessary files and steps to be hosted locally, in the form of instructions and/or build scripts.

 ## Documentation

 * **README**: The project should include documentation in the form of a README, which should:
   * outline the project structure to aid with future maintenance
-  * explain any configuration files
+  * document the use of configuration files in case they need updating
-  * indicate how to run the game locally
+  * include instructions or scripts to run the game locally
     * including how to enable debugging/testing
   * describe the build steps in build.sh if they are complex and not already commented inline